It’s hard work pedaling/pushing a loaded bike up a mountain, but the mountain pays you back with an equal descent, right? Often the same day?

-Something had to give, and what gave first was my routes.
-Cutting miles meant cutting corners – literal state corners – and I cut more than a few, reducing those 20,000 miles to a tad under 15,000.
+Something had to give, and what gave first were my routes.
+Cutting miles meant shortcuts across state corners, and I cut across more than a few, reducing those 20,000 miles to a tad under 15,000.

 And still, that wasn’t enough.
 What gave next was my body.
 At 125 pounds – 20 below my usual 145 – I had exhausted all stamina reserves and shut down, until I could regain at least 10 pounds.
 Rinse and repeat, and 16 months became 21.

 After I’d completed the last state, I watched an interview I had given during the week before the August 2017 eclipse, when I was pushing hard to get to Nashville in time for the event, and I did not recognize my emaciated self.

 I’m often asked, “What would you change, if you had it to do again?”
 But, I am doing it again.
 No, not 48 states.
 Instead, a nice, very-long bikeabout, without the artificial goal of checking off geopolitical boundaries, pausing as long as I must, whenever and wherever compelled, to enjoy the people and sights of this huge country.

 Making up for corners cut.